ettanin/Meteobridge-MB-SMART/README.md

 # This GITHUB repository is for the Meteobridge Weather34 MB Smart Version 1.05 *NO MYSQL KNOWLEDGE REQUIRED
-(Version 1.05 October 23rd 2019)
+(Version 1.05 October 28th 2019)

-# IMPORTANT PLEASE READ THIS "IT IS NOT COMPATIBLE WITH CUMULUS,WEEWX,WIFILOGGER" IT IS DESIGNED FOR METOBERIDGE NANOSD(100% Compatibility) and MBPRO Products(MBPRO 90% compatibility )
+# IMPORTANT PLEASE READ THIS "IT IS NOT COMPATIBLE WITH CUMULUS,WEEWX,WIFILOGGER" IT IS DESIGNED FOR METOBERIDGE NANOSD(100% Compatibility) and MBPRO Products(MBPRO 90% compatibility may not display i.e console forecast)

 # Version 1.05 has New mb-smart update and backup/restore feature .
 * allows features/fixes to be added with ease by simply using a zip file containing neccessary files to be updated or added.